 For example, you can have a cheat every Sunday, just as long as you stay clean for the remainder of the week.
 You only need to be on point 85-90% to see great results

 What if I Want to Lose Weight?

 These tips are relevant to everyone regardless of what their goals may be.
 But what if you want to lose weight?
 Fortunately, there are a few more simple things that you can do to begin losing weight.
-Dietary Weight Loss Strategies for the Busy Professional goes over simple dietary hacks you can begin to implement right now to jumpstart your journey.
+How To Lose Weight Naturally Using The Incredible Power of Food goes over simple dietary hacks you can begin to implement right now to jump start your journey.